 What does this show?
-Our statement of comprehensive income includes other income and costs that are not included in the consolidated income statement on the previous page.
+Our statement of comprehensive income includes other income and costs that are not included in the consolidated income statement.
 These generally relate to revaluations of our pension schemes.

-2022 2021

-Ν otes £m £m

-Profit for the period 310 45

-Items that will never be reclassified to the income statement:

-Remeasurement (losses) / gains on employee pension schemes 27 (732) 350

-Related tax on items above 8 183 (130)

-(549) 220

-Items that are or may be reclassified to the income statement:

-Gain on revaluation of right-of-use assets prior to transfer to investment property - 5

-- 5

-Other comprehensive (losses) / profits for the period net of tax (549) 225

-(000) 070

-Total comprehensive (loss) / profit for the period (all attributable to members of the Society) (239) 270
+2022 2021 Notes £m £m Profit for the period 310 45 Items that will never be reclassified to the income statement: Remeasurement (losses) / gains on employee pension schemes 27 (732) 350 Related tax on items above 8 183 (130) (549) 220 Items that are or may be reclassified to the income statement: Gain on revaluation of right-of-use assets prior to transfer to investment property - 5 - 5 Other comprehensive (losses) / profits for the period net of tax (549) 225 Total comprehensive (loss) / profit for the period (all attributable to members of the Societ y) (239) 270 as at 31 December 2022

-The accompanying notes on pages 151 - 209 form an integral part of these financial statements.
+The accompanying notes form an integral part of these financial statements.